 Is she sad?
 Sometimes!

 But why?
-Well, she comes out to her family at, like 10, so that’s tough — trying to figure out who you are at any age is hard, but 10?
+Well, she comes out to her family at, like, 10, so that’s tough, and she and her mother seem to butt heads while finding their new bearing.
 Tess also learns that she suffers from the same debilitating anxiety and panic attacks as her father.
 So, that’s not great.
 Adult Tess, although very happy in her dream job as a social worker, is dealing with the impending death of her grandmother (and who knows what else!), so she does have an air of sadness about her in the future as well.
 Family tradition, really.

 Okay, but is she the saddest?
 No, but honestly if anyone has the right to be, it’s the person who was named after a fan.